Press ESC to close

 4. Cost and Accessibility

-AI: AI editing tools are often more affordable, especially for basic editing needs.
-Subscription-based models make them accessible to small businesses and freelancers.
+AI editing tools are often more affordable, especially for basic editing needs.
+Therefore, subscription-based models make them accessible to small businesses.
+Furthermore, hiring professional editors can be more expensive.
+However, the quality and personalisation they provide often justify the investment.
+As a result, many businesses choose a mix of both.

 5. Flexibility and Customization